babelfish-for-postgresql/babelfish_project_website/_usage/interoperability.md

 In both cases, this effectively means the SQL dialect is temporarily (and transparently) switched in the session while accessing/executing the objects created in a different SQL dialect (this does not apply to accessing a table).

 When one of the above cases occurs in a Babelfish-based application, one or more of the following interoperability aspects may need to be considered.
 It is the responsibility of the Babelfish user to determine whether an application with such a mixed-SQL dialect scenario works as expected.
-Also, the user should anticipate potential issues when upgrading to future versions of Babelfish; such issues may need to be resolved by the user themselves, as AWS may not be able to support such mixed-SQL dialect cases.
+Also, the user should anticipate potential issues when upgrading to future versions of Babelfish; such issues may need to be resolved by the user themselves.

 - **Schema names**
-     Babelfish emulates the SQL Server multi-DB structure by flattening the various SQL Server databases into schemas inside the single `babelfish_db` PostgreSQL database.
-For example, this means that a T-SQL table created as `mydb.dbo.mytable` and a procedure created as `yourdb.dbo.yourproc` must be referenced from PostgreSQL as table `mydb_dbo.mytable` and procedure `yourdb_dbo.yourproc`, respectively [see Using Babelfish with a single database or multiple databases](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/babelfish.html).
+     Babelfish emulates the SQL Server multi-DB structure by flattening the various SQL Server databases into schemas inside the PostgreSQL database (by default, `babelfish_db`).
+For example, this means that a T-SQL table created as `mydb.dbo.mytable` and a procedure created as `yourdb.dbo.yourproc` must be referenced from PostgreSQL as table `mydb_dbo.mytable` and procedure `yourdb_dbo.yourproc`, respectively [see Using Babelfish with a single database or multiple databases](https://babelfishpg.org/docs/installation/single-multiple/).
-     In addition, SQL Server uses different rules than PostgreSQL for resolving an object name without a qualifying schema name.
+     In addition, SQL Server uses different rules than PostgreSQL for resolving an object name without a schema name.

      These differences must be taken into account when operating a PostgreSQL connecting in the Babelfish database.